Salman Rushdie Hospitalised: 15 Facts About The Author Of The Satanic Verses

 Rooted in the sense of loss and alienation, Salman Rushdie's novels were a new light on the diasporic and immigrant life since its genesis.
-According to reports, during a literary event in New York, the author was stabbed in the neck and abdomen.
-He is currently on a ventilator and may lose an eye.
-His attacker has been identified by the police.
+According to reports, during a literary event in New York, USA, the author was stabbed in the neck and abdomen.
+He was on ventilator for a few days, and may lose an eye.
+His attacker, Hadi Matar, has pleaded not guilty in court.

-In the decades following the publication of The Satanic Verses in 1988, Salman Rushdie has been subjected to threats.
+In the decades following the publication of The Satanic Verses in 1988, Salman Rushdie has been subjected to threats and fatwa (legal opinion).

 - Ahmed Salman Rushdie was born in 1947 to a Kashmiri Muslim Indian family in Bombay during the British Raj.